Basil of Baker Street

 That said, I do appreciate it on its intended level.
 Ms. Titus somewhat adorably dedicates the book as follows:

-To Adrian M Conan Doyle
+To Adrian M Conan Doyleand if it was, then fantastic.

 in the humble hope that this book for boys and girls will be a bridge to Mr. Sherlock Holmes himself